20 July plot: Escape from the Wolf's Lair and flight to Berlin

 Stauffenberg was seen leaving the conference building by Kurt Salterberg, a soldier on guard duty who did not consider this out of the ordinary as attendees sometimes left to collect documents.
 He then saw a "massive" cloud of smoke, wood splinters and paper and men being hurled through a window and door.
-Stauffenberg, upon witnessing the explosion and smoke, erroneously assumed that Hitler was dead.
+Stauffenberg, upon witnessing the explosion and smoke, assumed that Hitler was dead.
 He then climbed into a staff car with his aide Werner von Haeften and managed to bluff his way past three checkpoints to exit the Wolfsschanze complex.
-Werner von Haeften then tossed the second unprimed bomb into the forest as they made a dash for Rastenburg airfield, reaching it before it could be realised that Stauffenberg could be responsible for the explosion.
+Haeften then tossed the second (unprimed) bomb into the forest as they made a dash for Rastenburg airfield, reaching it before it could be realised that Stauffenberg could be responsible for the explosion.
+At first it was thought that the explosion had been the result of an aerial bombing, but when it was confirmed that no warplanes had flown over and Stauffenberg was absent, the theory of an assassination attempt gained strength.
 By 13:00 he was airborne in a Heinkel He 111 arranged by General Eduard Wagner.

 By the time Stauffenberg's aircraft reached Berlin about 16:00, General Erich Fellgiebel, an officer at the Wolfsschanze who was in on the plot, had phoned the Bendlerblock and told the plotters that Hitler had survived the explosion.
 As a result, the plot to mobilise Operation Valkyrie would have no chance of succeeding once the officers of the Reserve Army knew that Hitler was alive.
 There was more confusion when Stauffenberg's aircraft landed and he phoned from the airport to say that Hitler was in fact dead.
 The Bendlerblock plotters did not know whom to believe.